taosdata/TDengine/documentation20/en/10.cluster/docs.md

 DROP DNODE "fqdn:port";
 ```

-Where fqdn is the FQDN of the deleted node, and port is the port number of its external server.
+Where fqdn is the FQDN of the deleted node, and port is the port number.

 <font color=green>**【Note】**</font>